Dental therapists/ hygienists

 - Detailed course notes are provided

 - This is a rewarding course, which is both educational and fun!

 - Explain the principles of safe and effective conscious sedation

 - Describe patient assessment and treatment planning

-- Describe the use of Basic conscious sedation techniques including the administration of sedation drug(s), monitoring, recovery and discharge
+- Describe the use of basic conscious sedation techniques including administration, monitoring, recovery and discharge

 - Describe the management of sedation-related complications